Should I Elect to Have My LLC Taxed as a Corporation or S Corp?

 - A multiple-member LLC is taxed as a partnership.
 The partnership files an information return on Form 1065, with Schedule K-1's for each member/partner.

-The Advantage of the Election to Be Taxed as a Corporation
+Advantages of LLC Taxed as a Corporation

 Your LLC has a net profit of $50,000 for the year.
 If you are the only owner of the LLC, you must take all of this profit on your personal income tax return.
 If you have the LLC taxed as a corporation, you can retain some or all of the profit (keep it in the business) and not pay personal income tax on this profit.